ANT102H5 Introduction to Sociocultural and Linguistic Anthropology

 • What do we share with others, and how are we different from them?

 "I took the two first-year courses, ANT101 and ANT102.
 If you want a huge overview, take those two courses.
-They are fantastic courses." - Quote from undergraduate student doing a double major in Anthropology and Psychology
+They are fantastic courses." - Undergraduate student doing a double major in anthropology and psychology

 Course highlights